Student Employment & Payroll

 - Federal College Work Study Employees with Fall Only grants must stop working effective 12/19/2014.

 Student Assistant employees can work through the summer as long as they are registered for the upcoming semester.
-It is required that you bring a copy of your registration or class schedule to Human Resources.
+It is REQUIRED that the student employee bring a copy of their registration or class schedule to Human Resources.
 This entitles you to be tax exempt during the summer.

 Graduating seniors on the Student Assistant payroll may not work past 5/15/2015 unless they are going to be attending a SUNY college or university for advanced degrees in the fall.